Reader Question Round-Up: Remote Work, Solution Architects, and the Death of Developer Hegemony

 - 8:50 I’m worried about struggling socially with remote work.

 - 21:15 Is the “Developer Hegemony dream” dead?

 - I’ve mostly tried to resist video games over the last bunch of years, due to lack of time and knowing that they can eat up a lot of it.
 That said, for the last couple of months, I’ve been treating myself on the weekends to blow off steam and work less.
 And I’ve been playing Skyrim, which is everything I hoped an addictive video game might be.

 - In Kansas City, we had excellent barbecue at a couple of very different establishments: Q39, which was an upscale dining experience, and Arthur Bryant’s, which offered stick-to-your-ribs BBQ in a cafe style.
 I cannot recommend either one enough.

-- As the world reacts to a respiratory infection pandemic with the traditional, measured, “panic and buy way too much toilet paper” approach, you might feel hard up for a light at the end of the tunnel.
+- (Editorial note: I can’t speak to the bona fides of the author of this — see comments below for more context).
+As the world reacts to a respiratory infection pandemic with the traditional, measured, “panic and buy way too much toilet paper” approach, you might feel hard up for a light at the end of the tunnel.
 Here’s an article that you might find refreshing or reassuring on the topic.